miltonbolonha/blog/next-boilerplate/content/posts/covid-19-vaccination-facts-vs-myths-and-who-should-go-for-it.md

 ---
 layout: post
-title: "COVID-19 Vaccination: Facts vs Myths and Who Should Go for it?"
+title: "COVID-19 Vaccination in {{city}}: Facts vs Myths and Who Should Go for it?"
 date: 2023-08-16 00:20:03
 image: "corona-vaccination-health-hand-human-body-neck.jpg"
 description: "Algumas dicas."